 Best Membership Website Builders:

-You’re maybe wondering: “Should I go for a membership platform or a membership website builder?”
+You’re maybe wondering: “Should I go for a paid membership platform or a membership website builder?”

 Here’s a simple answer:

 if you’re a non-techie, you’d prefer a platform that takes all the tech stuff (hosting, maintenance, site speed, and security) away from you.
 Thus, you’ll be better off with a membership platform.